Complete Guide to Basketball Courts

 Known also as “sport courts” this kind of basketball floor is inconsistent in terms of playability.
 Some are fantastic, while others rank as some of the worst.
 These floors are assembled in pieces in the same fashion as a puzzle.

-This type of surface becomes a slippery hazard when wet, have poor traction and very inconsistent dribbling.
-The poor traction leads to difficulty cutting and jumping.
+This type of surface becomes a slippery hazard when wet, have poor traction, and very inconsistent dribbling.
+Poor traction leads to difficulty cutting and jumping.
 A positive is that they are easy to assemble, inexpensive, and great for quick, temporary usage.

-Becoming increasingly popular is the basketball court make from multi-purpose plastic.
+Becoming increasingly popular is the basketball court made from multi-purpose plastic.
 The foundation is a solid slab of concrete topped with the plastic squares of any variety of shapes, sizes, and colors that are snapped together.
-Mainly used outdoors because of its versatility and durability to tolerate any weather condition, they are also be used indoors without fear of lack of performance required for a quality basketball game.
-Traction on this surface it top-notch, falls are forgiving on the body, and the bounce of the ball will be true.
+Mainly used outdoors because of their versatility and durability to tolerate any weather condition, they are also be used indoors without fear of lack of performance required for a quality basketball game.
+Traction on this surface is top-notch, falls are forgiving on the body, and the bounce of the ball will be true.

 The rolled vinyl basketball court is good for indoor play.
-If has the appearance of real wood that comes in a vast choice of styles and colors and is inexpensive.
+It has the appearance of real wood that comes in a vast choice of styles and colors and is inexpensive.
 Its coating resists dirt and is very slip resistant.
-On the down side, it has a relatively short life-span and requires more repairs and maintenance than many of the other basketball court surfaces.
+On the downside, it has a relatively short lifespan and requires more repairs and maintenance than many of the other basketball court surfaces.